-As an HR leader with a seat at the table, you are in a unique position to strategically connect you and your team’s influence to organisational strategic goals on the biggest battlefield of them all – the boardroom.
+As an HR leader with a seat at the table, you are in a unique position to strategically connect you and your team’s influence to organizational strategic goals on the biggest battlefield of them all – the boardroom.

 But without data and insights, it can be difficult to make those connections and show big-picture strategies to influence culture, leadership, and values to help your business meet its goals.

-Organisations without HR representation on the board are more common than you think.
+Organizations without HR representation on the board are more common than you think.

 According to Forbes, less than 3% of directors on the boards of Fortune 1000 companies were current or former HR executives.
 Without a doubt, change is needed here.
 But in the meantime, consider yourself as one of the few pioneers paving the way for greater representation of HR in the boardroom.

 So how can you better position HR and your influence on your organization’s objectives in board meetings?
 Have there been occasions where you come away from these meetings feeling that your voice was not heard, or even feeling undervalued?

 For example, you have found best-in-class HR tech that will directly support the growth of your organization through a digital transformation of the employee experience to support wellbeing.
 But you have come away from the board meeting knowing that Executive colleagues did not share your enthusiasm and thought your proposed HR tech was not a worthwhile investment.
 Sound familiar?

 We want to help you come away from board meetings feeling incredible and knowing that you have positioned HR as a driving force for growth and adds considerable value to meeting goals and the bottom line.

 Upgrade your arsenal